poiru/dotfiles/README.md

 ### Install

-To install, `cd` into this directory and run `./install.sh` with one or more of the following switches:

-* `-c`: Symlink common dotfiles such as .gitconfig and .vimrc.
-* `-l`: Symlink local-only dotfiles such as .xmodmaprc and terminalrc.
-* `-r`: Symlink remote-only dotfiles such as .screenrc.
+See `install.sh --help`.

-On Windows, symlinks for .gitconfig and .hgrc can be created by running `win-install.bat` with administrative rights.
+On Windows, run `win-install.bat` with adminstrative rights to create symlinks for .gitconfig and .hgrc.

 ### Credits